Tinker Cliffs: Hike the Andy Layne Trail to Epic Views in Catawba, Virginia

 From the Tinker Cliffs parking area, my hike time was nearly four hours, including time spent taking photos and shooting video from all the overlooks.

-If you want to pair the Tinker Cliffs hike with McAfee Knob, it’s a cinch to do this as a point-to-point hike, which would clock in at 13.4 miles.
+If you want to pair the Tinker Cliffs hike with the McAfee Knob hike, it’s a cinch to do this as a point-to-point hike, which would clock in at 13.4 miles.

 Of course, you’ll need to park cars in the McAfee Knob lot and the Andy Layne lot to make this happen.
-It’s a great option to check off two big views in one day.
+It’s a good way to check off two great views in one day.

 I don’t often complete hikes more than once, but this is one I would do again, even now that I’ve done it twice.
 The views really are that amazing.